Erinnerungsstätte für die Freiheitsbewegungen in der deutschen Geschichte

 How long should I spend visiting?

-A visit typically lasts around two to three hours, allowing ample time to engage with the exhibits and absorb the historical context.
+A visit typically lasts around two hours, allowing ample time to explore the exhibits and reflect on the themes presented.

 Is photography allowed?